Rogdham/pyzstd/index.rst

     .. hint::
         If there is a big number of same type individual data, reuse a stream object may eliminate the small overhead of creating context / setting parameters / loading dictionary.

-        | For compression: see :py:class:`ZstdCompressor`, :py:class:`RichMemZstdCompressor`.
+        * Compression: See :py:class:`ZstdCompressor`, :py:class:`RichMemZstdCompressor`.
-        | For decompression: see :py:class:`EndlessZstdDecompressor`.
+        * Decompression: If decompressed size is known, :py:func:`decompress` function may be faster.
+Otherwise see :py:class:`EndlessZstdDecompressor` class.

 .. py:function:: compress(data, level_or_option=None, zstd_dict=None)